Opens for applications in February

 Applicants must meet the following requirements:

-• Have identified opportunities and challenges that could be worked on during the programme to help their organisation improve its contribution to the local Climate Tech entrepreneurship ecosystem
+- Have identified opportunities and challenges that could be worked on during the programme to help their organisation improve its contribution to the local entrepreneurship and innovation ecosystem

 An applicant’s home organisation/business must also meet the following requirements: